 Founded in 1839, the University of Missouri was the first institution of higher education to be established west of the Mississippi River.
 It is home to a number of nationally-acclaimed research centers, including the University of Missouri Health Care system at the University of Missouri Research Reactor Center.

-The Master of Arts in economics here requires 30 credit hours of study, including 18 credit hours of universally-required core courses like Applied Econometrics, Microeconomic Theory, and Quantitative Economics.
 You can apply at any time in the fall, spring, or summer months.
 The degree is available both online and on-campus and offered by the College of Arts and Sciences.
-It’s one of the most affordable degrees you can pursue, too, with a total estimated cost of just $13,606.
+It’s one of the most affordable degrees you can pursue, too!

 To apply, you will need to submit an online application along with transcripts, GRE test scores, and two letters of recommendation.
 You will also need to supply a resume and personal statement.